 When choosing a location for your outhouse, keep in mind that you don't want to put it so close to your dwelling that you can smell its contents, nor do you want it so far away that it is inconveniently located.
-Choose a site that is not near a water supply (e.g., a well or a creek).
+Choose a site that is not near a water supply (eg, a well or a creek).

 Build a box (without a top or bottom) from treated lumber to be placed into the dug hole; the box will support the dirt walls and prevent the hole from collapsing later on.
 Build the floor of the outhouse from treated lumber and place it directly over the hole.

 Ensure that the framing has an opening to allow access to the hole.

 Build the outhouse with readily available building materials: 2-by-4 framing, exterior wall covering, and roofing materials, such as tin or asphalt shingles.
 Add an exterior door -- self built or manufactured -- with a lock and handle.

 A two-inch vent pipe should run from the hole in the ground, through the rear wall, and out into the open; place a rain cap atop the pipe to keep out rainwater.
 Place a small window high in the outhouse wall for natural light in the daytime.